UQComputingSociety/constitution/constitution.md

 8.7 The election of Delegates of the Management Committee without a General Meeting shall take place in the following manner:
 * the Management Committee shall be at liberty to nominate any member of the Society to serve as a Delegate of the Management Committee;
 * the Management Committee must give every member of the Society an opportunity to vote secretly and securely;
-* the members of the Society shall have no less than one week to cast their vote;
+* the members of the Society shall have no less than seven (7) days to cast their vote;
 * the vote of every member of the Society shall be of equal weight;
 * the nominee will be elected as a Delegate of the Management Committee if and only if the number of votes of the members of the Society in favour equals or exceeds the number of members of the Society needed to constitute quorum of a General Meeting of the Society and the number of votes of the members of the Society in favour equals or exceeds twice the number of votes of the members of the Society against.
 * any informality or irregularity with the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the election.